itdxer/neupy/site/docs/transfer-learning.rst

     >>> from neupy import plots
     >>> plots.layer_structure(vgg16)

 In both cases, we can see that final layer layer makes prediction for 1,000 classes, but for our problem we need only 10.
-In NeuPy you can easily slice over the network in order to cut layers that you don't need.
-If you visualised network using the ``plots.layer_structure`` function than you should have noticed that it has dropout layer before the final layer.
+In NeuPy, you can easily slice over the network in order to cut layers that you don't need.
+If you visualized network using the ``plots.layer_structure`` function than you should have noticed that it has dropout layer before the final layer.
 We can use it as a reference point for slicing.

 .. code-block:: python